openstack/nova/api-guide/source/server_concepts.rst

 query result by using query options.

-For general user, ``reservation_id``, ``name``, ``status``, ``image``, ``flavor``, ``ip``, ``changes-since``, ``all_tenants``, ``ip6 (microversion 2.5)`` are supported options to be used.
+For general user, ``reservation_id``, ``name``, ``status``, ``image``, ``flavor``, ``ip``, ``changes-since``, ``ip6 (microversion 2.5)`` are supported options to be used.
 The other options will be ignored by nova silently only with a debug log.

 For administrator, there are more fields can be used.
-Usually the filter is operated on the database schema definition of ``class Instance``, e.g there is a field named 'locked' in the schema then the filter can use 'locked' as search options to filter servers.
+The ``all_tenants`` option allows the servers owned by all tenants to be reported (otherwise only the servers associated with the calling tenant are included in the response).
+Additionally, the filter is applied to the database schema definition of ``class Instance``, e.g there is a field named 'locked' in the schema then the filter can use 'locked' as search options to filter servers.

 Also, there are some special options such as ``changes-since`` can be used and interpreted by nova.